Recipes from Italy

 Italian sponge cake_pan di spagna step 3

-Step 2) - Place 5 eggs and 150g (¾ cup) granulated sugar in a stand mixer.
+Step 2) - Place the eggs and the granulated sugar in a stand mixer.
 Whisk on medium speed (if you have a 1-10 speed electric mixer, the correct speed is 6).
 Beat the eggs with the sugar for 15 to 20 minutes, not less, until the mixture is light and frothy and has doubled in volume.

 Italian sponge cake_pan di spagna step 5 (1)